stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 The problem is obvious: The type of which we'd like to extract a value must be an element of the index of the heterogeneous list.
-Here is a predicate how to express this:
+Here is a predicate, with which we can express this:

 ```idris
 data Elem : (elem : a) -> (as : List a) -> Type where